jwilsh/Bellabeat_Case_Study/README.md

 Our data is now imported into Tableau where we can create visualisations to explain and communicate the findings within the data based on the analysis.

+### Calories vs. TotalSteps
+A visualisation has been made to check to see if there is any correlation between the amount of calories burned and the total amount of steps done.

+![TotalStepsvs.Calories_Vis]

+From the graph you can clearly see a postive correlation betwen the amount of calories burned and the steps taken.
+However the data does include a couple of outliers who potenitally didn't participate properly in the study.

+### Calories vs. HoursLogged
+The next visualisation compares the amount of calories burned for every hour logged.

+![Caloriesvs.HoursLogged_Vis]

+The graph shows that there is a slight positive corelation between the amount of calroies burned and the total amount of hours logged.
+This will be mainly due to the large amount of sedentary hours logged by the participants in the study.
+Lots of people logged 24 hours and had a large range of calories burned from 1300-3500.
+This chart also had several outliners which could have been from various reasons.

+### Activity Percentages

 # 6.0 Act